 Who won the TV debates on Scottish independence?

 Most commentators chalked up the two televised debates as a score draw.
 Alistair Darling, leader of the pro-Union Better Together campaign, was widely regarded as the victor in the first debate, during which his focus on detail of which currency an independent Scotland would use and whether it would remain within the EU (see below) appeared to have SNP leader Alex Salmond struggling for convincing answers.
 But after the second contest, Salmond emerged the clear winner in post-debate polling.
 Darling was criticised for getting bogged down in detail while attempting to re-run the earlier debate, while Salmond's more combative approach paid dividends.
-Nevertheless, it is not clear whether either debate changed any minds, but the Yes campaign's vote has risen sharply in opinion polls carried out in the weeks since the second debate.
+It is not clear whether the debates changed any minds, but the Yes campaign's vote has risen sharply in opinion polls carried out in the weeks since the second debate.

-Why is the referendum being held on 18 September?
+Why is it being held on 18 September?

 The all-important date was chosen – after much deliberation – by Salmond.
 The BBC says the chosen day took into account factors such as Scottish winter weather, the UK party conference season and public holidays.
 It notes that 2014 is the 700th anniversary of the Battle of Bannockburn in 1314.
 Salmond may be hoping Scottish republicanism will be stirred by commemorations of Robert the Bruce's famous victory over the English army.